Android Go

 Android Go, officially Android (Go edition), is a stripped-down version of the Android operating system, designed for low-end and ultra-budget smartphones (but also used by some tablets).
-It is intended for smartphones from 2GB to 4GB of RAM and was first made available with the release of Android Oreo.
+It is intended for smartphones with 4 GB of RAM or lower and was first made available with the release of Android Oreo.

 The first phone pre-installed with Android Go is the Alcatel 1X, which was released in February 2018.

-Android 16 Go Edition is expected to released in November 2025.

 Features

-Android Go has platform optimizations designed to reduce mobile data usage (including enabling Data Saver mode in Google Chrome by default), and a special suite of Google Mobile Services designed to be less resource and bandwidth-intensive.
+Android Go has platform optimizations designed to reduce mobile data usage (including enabling Data Saver mode in Google Chrome by default), and a special suite of Google Mobile Services designed to be less resource- and bandwidth-intensive.
 The Google Play Services package was also modularized to reduce its memory footprint.
 The Google Play Store will highlight lighter apps suited for these devices.

-The operating system's interface differs from that of stock Android, with the quick-settings panel giving greater prominence to information regarding the battery, mobile-data limit, and available storage; the recent apps menu using a modified layout and being limited to four apps (in order to reduce RAM consumption), and an API for allowing mobile carriers to implement data-tracking and top-ups within the Android settings menu.
-Some system services, such as notification access, split screen and picture-in-picture mode, are disabled to improve performance.
+The operating system's interface differs from that of stock Android, with the quick-settings panel giving greater prominence to information regarding the battery, mobile-data limit, and available storage; the recent apps menu uses a modified layout and is limited to four apps (in order to reduce RAM consumption), and an API for allowing mobile carriers to implement data-tracking and top-ups within the Android settings menu.
+Some system services, such as notification access, split screen, and picture-in-picture mode, are disabled to improve performance.

-Most devices running Android Go use Google's "stock" Android GUI, although there are several manufacturers that still use customized GUI.
+Most devices running Android Go use Google's "stock" Android GUI, although several manufacturers still use a customized GUI.